loda-lang/loda-programs/programs/oeis/list2.md

 * [A208902](http://oeis.org/A208902) ([L12 program](A208902.asm)): The sum over all bitstrings b of length n of the number of runs in b not immediately followed by a longer run.
 * [A208903](http://oeis.org/A208903) ([L08 program](A208903.asm)): The sum over all bitstrings b of length n with at least two runs of the number of runs in b not immediately followed by a longer run.
 * [A208994](http://oeis.org/A208994) ([L07 program](A208994.asm)): Number of 3-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero and first differences in -n..n.
+* [A209008](http://oeis.org/A209008) ([L10 program](A209008.asm)): Number of 4-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero and first and second differences in -n..n.
 * [A209229](http://oeis.org/A209229) ([L08 program](A209229.asm)): Characteristic function of powers of 2, cf. A000079.
 * [A209294](http://oeis.org/A209294) ([L06 program](A209294.asm)): a(n) = (7*n^2 - 7*n + 4)/2.
 * [A209530](http://oeis.org/A209530) ([L12 program](A209530.asm)): Half the number of (n+1) X 3 0..2 arrays with every 2 X 2 subblock having exactly two distinct clockwise edge differences.